NotTheDr01ds/awsmfa/README.md

 }
 ```

+iam.ListMFADevices is optional, since you can specify the MFA serial number in your credentials file (see below) if desired.

 Adjust the MultiFactorAuthAge as desired.
 The expiration time in this policy is set to 4 hours.
 This policy will only allow access to the GetSessionToken and ListMFADevices API's unless credentials are used which have been provided through the MFA.